ietf-gitwg/using-github/draft-ietf-git-using-github.md

 of changes from a fork (or any branch) into their copy.

 Editors SHOULD make pull requests for all substantial changes rather than committing directly to the "master" branch of the repository.
+See {{mature-documents}}
+for discussion on what constitutes a substantial change.
 A pull request creates an artifact that records the reasons for changes and provides other contributors with an opportunity to review the change.
 Pull requests that address substantive issues SHOULD mention the issue they address in the opening